mrakgr/The-Spiral-Language/readme.md

 Since all the examples so far compiled to F#, you'd be forgiven for thinking that Spiral is a .NET language.
 That is not necessarily the case.
 The reason I picked F# as the compilation target is partly familiarity - up to that point F# was my primary language, and party platform specific reasons.
 JVM for example does not support tail call optimization (TCO).
 Neither do the various Javascript engines.

-Compiling to Python directly would just throw away too many of Spiral's inate performance advantages in addition to not having TCO.
+Compiling to Python directly would just throw away too many of Spiral's innate performance advantages in addition to not having TCO.
 C compilers are pretty good these days, so I think they would support TCO.
 A C backend that interfaces with Python's runtime system would give all the advantages of Python and Spiral with none of the disadvantages, so if there is demand for this I would be willing to work on this.

 Back in 2017 during the work on the first Spiral, I actually tried making Spiral a proper .NET language, but in the end realized that .NET is huge.
 It was really quite difficult to make progress in this direction, and to make matters worse, on the Cuda side I also needed a system to interface with its C++ libraries.
 I asked around and tried looking for ways of getting the types from C++ header files, but that quickly turned into a dead end as C++ was too complex as a language.
 Parsing C++ actually requires a full C++ compiler.

 So for language interop, I ended up settling on macros.
 This is actually fairly similar to how ReasonML and Fable interface with Javascript.
 The new Spiral also uses macros for interop, but they got a refresh.
-The old Spiral had fairly flexible and powerful macros, that were ugly to write and look at.
+The old Spiral had fairly flexible and powerful macros that were ugly to write and look at.
 The new Spiral has nice and elegant string-interpolated ones.

-This is the general theme of the move from v0.09 to v2 - the language has been redesigned from the ground up in order to improve its ergonimics and compilation times.
+This is the general theme of the move from v0.09 to v2 - the language has been redesigned from the ground up in order to improve its ergonomics and compilation times.

 Here is an example of them.